PistonDevelopers/Piston-Tutorials/getting-started/readme.md

 You might be thinking that this is a lot of dependencies for such a simple example application.
-This is because of how the Piston Projects are set up.
+This is because of how the Piston Projects are organized.
 The `piston` and `graphics` libraries are able to do a lot of work by themselves, but they are made to be completely independent of a backing implementation.
-For example, when it comes to displaying a window and getting keyboard events in a cross-platform maner, you can use either GLFW or SDL2.
+For example, when it comes to displaying a window and getting keyboard events in a cross-platform manner, you can use either GLFW or SDL2.
 GLFW and SDL2 are both C and C++ cross-platform libraries for creating windows with an OpenGL context.
 In this tutorial I chose GLFW, so you will notice that in the cargo file, we